A Bit of Nondeterminism Makes Pushdown Automata Expressive and Succinct: Resolvers

 \section{Resolvers}

 The definition of a resolver does not put any restrictions on its complexity.
 In this section we study the complexity of the resolvers that \HD-PDA need.
-We consider two somewhat orthogonal notions of complexity: memory and machinery.
-On one hand, we show that resolvers can always be chosen to be \textit{positional}, that is, dependent on the current state and stack configuration only.
-Note that this is not the case for $\omega$-regular automata\footnote{A positional resolver for $\omega$-regular automata implies determinisability by pruning, and we know that this is not always possible~\cite{BKS17}}, let alone $\omega$-\HD-PDA.
+On one hand, we show that resolvers can always be chosen to be \textit{positional}, that is, dependent only on the current configuration of the automaton (which, for pushdown automata, includes the current state and the current stack content).
+Note that this is not the case for $\omega$-regular automata\footnote{A positional resolver for $\omega$-regular automata implies determinisability by pruning, and we know that this is not always possible~\cite{BKS17}.}, let alone $\omega$-\HD-PDA.
 On the other hand, we show that they are not always implementable by pushdown transducers.

 More formally, a resolver $r$ is positional, if for any two sequences $\rho$ and $\rho'$ of transitions inducing runs ending in the same configuration, $r(\rho, a)=r(\rho',a)$ for all $a\in \Sigma$.

 \begin{lem} Every \HD-PDA has a positional resolver. \end{lem}